Sour3312/Learn-Node-JS/readme.md

 You should place your error-handling middleware after all other middleware(last) and route handlers.
 This ensures that it can catch any errors that occur in the previous middleware or routes.

-If an error occurs, the process will skip to the error handling method.
-For example, if there are five methods and an error happens in the third one, but the error handling is in the last method, it will be catchable.
-However, if the error handling is in the third method and the error occurs in the fourth, it will not be catchable.
+If an error occurs, the process will skip & jump to the error handled middleware.
+For example, if there are five middlewares and an error happens in the third one, but the error handling is in the last middleware, it will be catchable.
+However, if the error handling is in the third middleware and the error occurs in the fourth, it will not be catchable.